Celebrity worship syndrome

-Celebrity worship syndrome (CWS) is an obsessive addictive disorder in which a person becomes overly involved with the details of a celebrity's personal and professional life.
+Celebrity worship syndrome (CWS) or celebrity obsession disorder (COD) is an obsessive addictive disorder in which a person becomes overly involved with the details of a celebrity's personal and professional life.
 Psychologists have indicated that though many people obsess over film, television, sport and pop stars, the only common factor between them is that they are all figures in the public eye.
 Written observations of celebrity worship date back to the 19th century.

 Classifications

-Simple obsessional

-Simple obsessional stalking constitutes a majority of all stalking cases, anywhere from 69 to 79%, and is dominated by males.
-This form of stalking is generally associated with individuals who have shared previous personal relationships with their victims.
-However, this is not necessarily the case between a common member of the public exhibiting celebrity worship syndrome and the famous person with whom they are obsessed.
-Individuals that meet the criteria of being labeled as a "simple obsessional stalker" tend to share a set of characteristics including an inability to have successful personal relationships in their own lives, social awkwardness, feelings of powerlessness, a sense of insecurity, and very low self-esteem.
-Of these characteristics, low self-esteem plays a large role in the obsession that these individuals develop with their victim, in this case, the famous person.
-If the individual is unable to have any sort of connection to the celebrity with which they are obsessed, their own sense of self-worth may decline.

 Entertainment-social

 This level of admiration is linked to a celebrity's ability to capture the attention of their fans.
 Entertainment-social celebrity worship is used to describe a relatively low level of obsession.
 An example of a typical entertainment-social attitude would be "My friends and I like to discuss what my favorite celebrity has done."

 It may also be seen in the form of obsessively following celebrities on social media, although considered the lowest level of celebrity worship.
 It has been seen to have a number of negative effects with regards the development of unhealthy eating tendencies (eating disorders), anxiety, depression, poor body image and low self esteem, especially in young adolescents aged 13 to mid-20s.
 This can be supported by a study carried out on a group of female adolescents between the ages of (17–20).